aigc-apps/EasyAnimate/README.md

 <img src="https://pai-aigc-photog.oss-cn-hangzhou.aliyuncs.com/easyanimate/asset/motion_module.png" alt="motion" style="zoom:50%;" />

 We introduce attention mechanisms in the temporal dimension to enable the model to learn temporal information for generating continuous video frames.
 At the same time, we utilize an additional Grid Reshape calculation to expand the number of input tokens for the attention mechanism, thus making greater use of the spatial information in images to achieve better generative results.

-The Motion Module, as a separate module, can be applied to different DiT baseline models during inference.
-Furthermore, EasyAnimate not only supports the training of the motion-module but also supports the training of the DiT base model/LoRA model, making it convenient for users to complete training of a customized-style model according to their own needs and thereby generate videos of any style.

 # Reference
 - magvit: https://github.com/google-research/magvit